elixir-lang/elixir-lang.github.com/getting-started/basic-types.markdown

 [1, 2, 3, true]
 ```

+List operators never modify the existing list.
+Concatenating to or removing elements from a list return a new list.
+We say Elixir data structures are *immutable*.
+One advantage of immutability is that it leads to clearer code.
+You can freely pass the data around with the guarantee no one will change it - only transform it.

 Throughout the tutorial, we will talk a lot about the head and tail of a list.
 The head is the first element of a list and the tail is the remainder of the list.
 They can be retrieved with the functions `hd/1` and `tl/1`.
 Let's assign a list to a variable and retrieve its head and tail:

 ```iex